embroider-build/embroider/packages/macros/README.md

 ### macroCondition

 The `macroCondition` macro allows branch level code isolation (and deletion in the case of production builds).
-Generally macroConditions are viewed as a foundation macro and are combined with others marcos (detailed below) to create more complex scenarios. `macroCondition` takes a single argument which must be statically known or another macro which will compile down to a static value.
+Generally macroConditions are viewed as a foundation macro and are combined with other macros (detailed below) to create more complex scenarios. `macroCondition` takes a single argument which must be statically known or another macro which will compile down to a static value.

 ```js
 import { macroCondition } from '@embroider/macros';